Well, we’re going to get a little technical here but we’ll sprinkle in some cute critter photos.

 Eventually we’d like to develop a milkable Dexter/Senepol cross with some Jersey or Guernsey A2 genetics, and possibly add some goats in the rotation as well – we’d love to have a dairy nanny or two in the mix eventually.
 Our animals know us and are comfortable and friendly with us, but wary with strangers.
 We use livestock guardian dogs (LGDs) to help protect the livestock from feral/stray dogs.
 We use minimal pressure, low stress handling methods as prescribed by Bud Williams and Steve Cote.
 The only supplements our sheep receive are Himalayan sea salt and certified organic Fertrell mineral and kelp powder, free choice.
 We occasionally harvest fresh seaweed from local waters, which they enjoy the same day.

-In addition to the ruminants, we have two or three active chicken tractors with rotating electric fenced pasture, with a total of a dozen chickens (second and third generation mixes of heritage layer breeds like the Araucana, Black Langshan and Rhode Island Red).
-Our Pekin ducks have moved on to a peaceful retirement at Toni Lance’s bird rehabilitation center.
+In addition to the ruminants, we typically have one to three active chicken tractors with rotating electric fenced pasture, with a total of a 12-20 chickens (second and third generation mixes of heritage layer breeds like the Araucana, Black Langshan and Australorpe, and Orpington).
+We’ve kept muscovy ‘ducks’ and geese.
+Our Pekin ducks moved on to a peaceful retirement at Toni Lance’s bird rehabilitation center.
 We started five heirloom variety turkeys on pasture in summer 2013.
 Most of them were wiped out by a feral dog attack in 2014, soon after our LGD passed away suddenly.
 The remaining pair of turkeys bred successfully and raised a dozen young.
 We’ve now produced three generations from that survivor pair.
 All of the birds enjoy a steady diet of fresh pasture, a bit of layer mash, grubs and termites, windfall fruit, and regular seconds from our tomato and salad mix processing.
-At some point we’d like to expand the poultry projects; currently they feed our family with an occasional surplus for the farmstand.
+At some point we’d like to expand the poultry projects; currently they feed our family with an occasional surplus for the farmstand and an occasional Thanksgiving harvest.

 For all livestock, we intend for the animals to be sustainable within the farm and thrive on their naturally intended diet; to not depend wholly on (consume minimally) modern processed (imported) feedstuffs.
 This means we do not feed ANY commercial grains to ruminants, instead supplementing their diet as needed with additional forages from our farm.
 For treats and training, our sheep enjoy garlic chives and tantan, moringa, cowpea or manjack foliage instead of sweet feed.
-We are researching and experimenting with growing sufficient grain, high protein forage and/or mealworm forage to eliminate the purchase of commercial feed as a protein source for poultry.
+We are researching and experimenting with growing sufficient grain, high protein forage, water plants, and/or mealworm or black soldier fly larvae forage to eliminate the purchase of commercial feed as a protein source for poultry.

 Our management practices for all our livestock follow or exceed all USDA NOP (National Organic Program) and AWA (Animal Welfare Approved) standards for livestock production (due to time and cost constraints, we are not currently certified, but we welcome customers to ask questions about how we meet these standards and visit our farm by appointment).